kiratech/labs/Building-Castles/DevSecOps-Pipeline-Full-Implementation.md

    }
    ```

-   And push it to see if the quality gate gets fixed:
+   By pushing it, we can see if the quality gate gets fixed:

    ```console
    > git add . && git commit -m "Fix faulty code"